Nekvin/Chicken-Quest/README.md

 # Chicken-Quest

 Chicken Quest is a Python-Text-Adventure game.
-It was made so that i could learn how to Program Python.
+It was made so that i could practice how to Program Python.

 ## The Goal